 - Separate all metal, electronics, appliances, furniture, brush and other miscellaneous items for easy collection.
 Large and small metal items and electronics will be recycled

 - Large metal item examples: file cabinets, grills (not including propane tank), lawn mowers (empty gas tank), metal sheds, wire fencing, ladders, etc.

 - Small metal item examples: wire hangers, pots and pans, toasters, chairs, metal pipes, tire rims (no tire), etc.

 - Appliances including: stoves, refrigerators, washers, dryers, hot water heaters, freezers and dish washers will still incur a $20 per item collection fee.

 *NOTE: Please ensure all materials are set out at the correct time.
 Crews will not make second trips into areas after the first pass, these materials, which are eligible, will be collected with regualer weekly refuse collection.

 *If your street is a boundary line, consider the middle of the road the divider, and your area will be the area closest to your side of the street.

-If you have any further questions, or for your Spring Clean-Up date please contact the Solid Waste Division at (703) 746-4410 or email.
+If you have any further questions, or for your Spring Clean Up date please contact the Resource Recovery Division at 703.746.4410 or by email.